 Are masks required in the City of Milwaukee?

 As of June 1, 2021, the mask ordinance in the City of Milwaukee is no longer in effect.
-The Health Department will be following CDC guidance, which states that individuals who are fully vaccinated can safely resume activities without a mask.
-Those who are not fully vaccinated should continue to wear a mask to keep themselves and other unvaccinated people safe.
+The Milwaukee Health Department, following CDC guidance, issued a mask advisory on July 29 for all people, regardless of vaccination status, to wear a mask in pubic, indoor settings.

 What does “fully vaccinated” mean?